Skip to content

 A leading figure in the field of civil engineering and architecture who left an immortal mark

-Tuesday Association Counseling Center establishment
+Establishment of Tuesday Association Consulting Center

-In January 1948, Tashira and other engineers, who had gathered together in despair over the devastated country after the war, received a letter from their best friend, Mr. Raymond.
+In January 1948, Tashira and other engineers, who had gathered together in despair over the devastated country after the war, received a letter from their best friend, Raymond.
 "I have a deep affection for Japan.
 I hear that Japan is currently in great trouble, but if there is anything we can do to help, we would love to help.
 Please let us know what you would like us to do and your situation."
-Tashira and his friends then sent the following reply to Mr. Raymond: "As engineers, there are two things we must do for Japan right now.
+Tashiro and his friends then sent the following reply to Raymond: "As engineers, there are two things we must do for Japan right now.
 One is to develop electricity, as there is an extreme shortage of it, and the other is to increase coal production."

-When Tashira and his colleagues explained their plan to develop the Tadami River Dam to Raymond, who visited Japan in the fall of 1948, he was very supportive and recommended that a study and report by a respected American consulting engineer be conducted in order for the project to move forward.The following June, 1949, Raymond contacted us to inform us that Eric Flore of Westinghouse International would be visiting Japan.
+When Tashiro and his colleagues explained their plan to develop the Tadami River Dam to Raymond, who visited Japan in the fall of 1948, he was very supportive and recommended that a study and report by a respected American consulting engineer be conducted in order for the project to move forward.
+The following June, 1949, Raymond contacted us to inform us that Eric Flor of Westinghouse International would be visiting Japan.

 Tokyo Golf Club Asaka Course Construction

-After graduating from the Faculty of Engineering at the University of Tokyo, he studied in the United States, where he was mentored by the Akaboshi brothers, Shiro and Rokuro, and became a top amateur golfer, playing an active role in the East-West competitions in the early Showa period.
-In 1931, he compiled the technical theories taught by the Akaboshi brothers and published "The Right Way to Play Golf" through Meguro Shoten.
+After graduating from the Faculty of Engineering at the University of Tokyo, he studied in the United States, where he was mentored by the AKABOSHI brothers, Shiro and Rokuro, and became a top amateur golfer, playing an active role in the East-West competitions in the early Showa period.
+In 1931, he compiled the technical theories taught by the AKABOSHI brothers and published "The Right Way to Play Golf" through Meguro Shoten.
 It was the first golf lesson book written by a Japanese person for Japanese people.

 Furthermore, as Executive Manager of the Tokyo Golf Club, he led the club's relocation from the Komazawa Course (now Komazawa Olympic Park) to the Asaka Course in 1932.
 The Asaka Course was designed by C. H. Allison (also the designer of the Hirono and Kawana Golf Courses, famous for the Allison Bunker).
 The clubhouse was designed by Raymond.